subh05sus/Atom-AI-assistant/README.md

 <ul style="list-style: circle;">
     <li>Clone the repository to your local machine.</li>
     <li>Install the required packages using pip: pip install -r requirements.txt</li>
-    <li>Connect your DALI devices to your network and configure the DALI driver accordingly.</li>

 </ul>
 <h2>Minimum system requirements</h2>